-Governments around the world must exclude tobacco products from trade agreements to protect their own authority to reduce tobacco use, and to thwart the tobacco industry’s efforts to use trade agreements to undermine tobacco-control policies.
-In the United States, the Obama Administration should work to exclude tobacco products from the Trans-Pacific Partnership (TPP) Agreement that the U.S. is currently negotiating with eight other countries.
+Governments around the world must take these steps to protect their own authority to reduce tobacco use, and to thwart the tobacco industry’s efforts to use trade agreements to undermine tobacco control policies.

 Special Treatment for a Uniquely Lethal Product

-Tobacco products are the leading cause of preventable death around the world.
-Tobacco killed 100 million people in the 20th century.
-Without urgent action, it will kill one billion people in the 21st century.
+Tobacco use is the leading cause of preventable death around the world.
+Without urgent action, tobacco products will kill one billion people in the 21st Century.
 Freer trade in tobacco products directly conflicts with the goal of saving lives by stemming this global epidemic.

 The goals of liberalized trade include lowering the price of products and increasing the number of consumers for them.
-In stark contrast, public health measures seek to save lives by reducing consumption of tobacco products through policies such as higher taxes to increase prices, bans and restrictions on marketing, and large, graphic pack warnings that inform consumers about the disease and death caused by tobacco.
+In stark contrast, public health measures seek to save lives by reducing consumption of tobacco products through policies such as higher taxes to increase prices, bans and restrictions on marketing, and large, graphic pack warnings that inform consumers about health risks of tobacco use.

 Nations across the globe have made legally binding commitments to implement these and other measures to curb the tobacco epidemic by signing on to the world’s first public health treaty, the World Health Organization Framework Convention on Tobacco Control (FCTC).
-All countries involved in the Trans-Pacific Partnership Agreement negotiations have ratified or signed the treaty.
+All 12 TPP countries have ratified or signed the treaty.